"

 Kalman Observer Based Full State Integral Control

-Kalman observer is very similar to Luenberger Observer in principle.
-But it has the capability to remove noises from states.
-So often, we call it Kalman filter instead of calling it Kalman observer.
-Details of the mathematics of the Kalman observer can be refereed to the model predicative controller (MPC) chapter.
-In this case study, we will not focus on explaining the mathematics of Lalman observer.
-Rather, we will focus on how to implement it with python
+A Kalman observer is very similar to a Luenberger observer in principle, but it has the capability to remove noises from states.
+So often, we call it a Kalman filter instead of calling it a Kalman observer.
+Details of the mathematics of the Kalman observer can be referred to in the model predicative controller (MPC) chapter.
+In this case study, we will not focus on explaining the mathematics of the Kalman observer; rather, we will focus on how to implement it with python.

 Figure 4: The summary of the Kalman observer based full state feedback integral control (K).
-It includes the Kalman observer gain (L) and feedback control gain K and Ke.
+It includes the Kalman observer gain (L) and feedback control gains K and Ke.

 Ball Balancing Project Modeling and Implementation

-For this system, it can be described as the following state space.
+This system can be described by the following state space:

 (1) \begin{equation*} \dot{x} = A x + b \end{equation*}